macaveiAna/chomp_game/README.md

 I added a lot of user friendliness when it came to playing the game - I thought this also made it much easier to test my inputs so that I wouldn't have to rerun the game each time

 In main I needed to make the ai make a move even if it realizes that there is no way for it to win.
+So I went ahead and created a function to stall the moves and I think this was the function I had the most difficulty with because I had a very hard time wrapping my head around how to navigate to the right-most square on the grid.
+I decided to look to see if rust had some kind of reverse function.
+I found that the rev() method pretty helpful with this since it's a method that will pretty much allow me to start at the rightmost square.
+And then I got really stuck because for some reason the function was not stalling by removing the right most available square.
+That's when I had my friend pooja remind me about the
+`'outer` feature in Rust that allows you to break out of a specific outer loop from an inner loop.
+The label `'outer` can be any valid Rust identifier.

 ## Testing